srinivasyadav18/xapian-gsoc-plan/proposal.rst

 **Why have you chosen this particular project?**

-My main areas of interest includes C++ and Go.I like the thread support provided in  go and c++.
+My main areas of interest includes C++ and Go.I like the thread support provided in  Go and C++.
-As go achieves concurrency in two ways one using goroutines and other using channels . goroutines are often called light-weight threads as they occupy very less stack space(8KB) compared to posix threads(1-2MB) and more over many go threads can be multiplexed to one os thread where as pthreads occupy one OS thread that could be huge performance boost when dealing with millions of go threads which are going to perform tiny tasks(go routines)
+As go achieves concurrency in two ways one using goroutines and other using channels .
+Goroutines are often called light-weight threads as they occupy very less stack space(8KB) compared to posix threads(1-2MB) and more over many go threads can be multiplexed to one os thread where as pthreads occupy one OS thread that could be huge performance boost when dealing with millions of go threads which are going to perform tiny tasks(go routines)